 |Best for||Worry-free managed server hosting|

-Liquid Web focuses on high-end VPS and dedicated hosting.
+Liquid Web's main area of expertise is in high-end VPS and dedicated server hosting.
 The provider is often seen as a more premium option.
 However, even its entry plans are packed with generous resources.
 On top of this, it’s known for its exceptional performance and impressive management options.
-Its dedicated servers start from $169 per month, and dedicated cloud hosting is also available.
+Its dedicated servers start from $99.50 per month, and dedicated cloud hosting is also available.

 One thing to note is that Liquid Web offers only managed dedicated servers; there are no unmanaged options.
 All servers are managed by the provider’s professional support team, which sets up, monitors the server’s health, installs and updates operational systems.
 So if you have any issues, know that a fast and knowledgeable support team is there for you.

-Talking about management you can choose 1 out of 3 possible control panels for your website – InterWorx, Plesk, and cPanel/WHM.
+Talking about management, you can choose 1 out of 3 possible control panels for your website – InterWorx, Plesk, and cPanel/WHM.
 While cPanel is already included with the entry plan free of charge, other plans come without any control panel as a default.
-However, you can purchase InterWorx ($20/mo,) Plesk ($20/mo,) and cPanel/WHM (starting $38/mo) as an add-on.
+However, you can purchase InterWorx, Plesk, and cPanel/WHM as an add-on.

-Liquid Web offers dedicated servers in Michigan (US), Arizona (US), and Amsterdam (Netherlands).
-Prices start from $169 per month and vary by location.
-Customizable cloud dedicated hosting is also available starting at $149/mo.
+Liquid Web offers powerful servers in Michigan (US), Arizona (US), and Amsterdam (Netherlands).
+Prices start from $99.50 per month and vary by location.
+Customizable cloud dedicated hosting service is also available starting at $149/mo.

-All of Liquid Web’s dedicated hosting plans come with DDoS protection, Cloudflare, full root access, IPMI access, SSD storage, ServerSecure security tools, and a dedicated IP address.
+Each and every Liquid Web’s dedicated hosting plan comes with DDoS protection, Cloudflare, full root access, IPMI access, SSD storage, ServerSecure security tools, and a dedicated IP address.